 - The “will attend” line.
 Short and straightforward, this phrase can say anything like “Yes, I will attend your wedding.”

 Triple-Check the Proof

 Before your invitation order is printed, your stationer will send you a proof (either a hard copy or an email attachment of the invite mock-up).
 Don’t just have your partner and mom read it over.
 Ask your grammar-savvy bridesmaid to check the proof before you okay it.
-You’d be surprised at the things you may miss (pay special attention to details like date and time and spelling).
+You’d be surprised at what you may miss (pay special attention to details like date, time, and spelling).
 Borrow a tip from copy editors and read the proof word for word from right to left, so you don’t accidentally gloss over any mistakes.

 Don’t forget the rest of your stationery

 Order your menus, programs and thank-you notes with your invitations.
-That way, your stationery can include all of the pieces in one order, which may save you money and time.
+That way, your stationery can include all pieces in one order, saving you money and time.
 It’s also an excellent way to ensure all your stationery has a cohesive look, even if you want to vary the design slightly for each element (switching the dominant colour or alternating between two patterns, for example).
 Also, don’t forget those small items like favour tags and welcome bag notes.

 Remember Your Thank-Yous

 Track RSVPs as they come in using a guest list manager tool or spreadsheet.
 Include a column where you can note what each guest gives you.
-Then, as the wedding gifts start rolling in, begin writing your thank-you notes so you don’t fall behind.
+Then, as the wedding gifts start rolling in, write your thank-you notes so you don’t fall behind.
 For any presents received before the wedding, you should send a thank-you note within two weeks.
-For those given on or after the wedding day, give yourself a month.
+Give yourself a month for those given on or after the wedding day.

-Whatever you decide to include, it’s usually best to think about all your stationery at once and order ahead to make sure you can create a cohesive vision for your day, starting with the element that carries it through from beginning to end.
+Whatever you decide to include, it’s usually best to think about all your stationery at once and order ahead to ensure you can create a cohesive vision for your day, starting with the element that carries it through from beginning to end.